shopware5/devdocs/source/sysadmins-guide/shopware-5-performance-for-sysadmins/index.md

 ## PHP

-At the time of this publication, the latest stable PHP version was 7.2, which includes several performance optimizations over PHP 7.0 and PHP 5.6.
-As such, we recommend that you use PHP 7.2 whenever possible, though Shopware currenty still supports PHP 5.6.
-That support will be dropped when the official maintenance for PHP 5.6 ends.
+At the time of this publication, the latest stable PHP version was 7.3, which includes several performance optimizations over PHP 7.0 and PHP 5.6.
+As such, we recommend that you use PHP 7.3 whenever possible, though Shopware currenty still supports PHP 7.2.
+Please check the supported PHP versions of your Shopware version before updating PHP.

 ### Opcode cache